commdogg/rpi-router-reboot/README.md

 # rpi-router-reboot
 A python script to check internet connectivity and reboot router upon failure.
+This runs on a raspberry pi.
 Base script was found here: https://www.raspberrypi.org/forums/viewtopic.php?t=187918

 # Summary